yohsii/puck/README.md

 # puck
-Puck - a code first Content Management System

-cms based on .net mvc5. uses sqlserver and lucene for storage.
+a code first content management system based on .net mvc5 that uses sqlserver and lucene for storage.

 [Wiki](https://github.com/yohsii/puck/wiki)